Exploring run-and-tumble movement in confined settings through simulation: Mean path length theorem

 \section{Mean path length theorem}

 First, we explore the conditions under which the Mean Path Length Theorem (MPLT) is valid.
 To do this, we calculate the mean path length using various combinations of step length and angular reorientation distribution.
 This analysis is conducted with elastic boundary conditions for four distinct values of $l/R$: $0.01$, $0.1$, $1$, and $10$.
 We find that the MPLT is valid only when the angular distribution is uniformly random, across all step length distributions.
-At first, the fact that the mean path length is the same for different values of $l/R$ seems very surprising, because if we replace straight segments (or arcs) by irregular paths, we intuitively expect a twofold mechanism to profoundly change the dynamics (stochastic short returns to the boundary and long walks in the domain without touching the boundary) \cite{Blanco2006}.
+At first, the fact that the mean path length is the same for different values of $l/R$ seems very surprising, because if we replace straight segments (or arcs) with irregular paths, we intuitively expect a twofold mechanism to profoundly change the dynamics (stochastic short returns to the boundary and long walks in the domain without touching the boundary) \cite{Blanco2006}.
 This fact is confirmed by plotting the ratio $(<L>_s/<L>_t)-1$, where $<L>_s$ represents the mean path length from the simulation, and $<L>_t$ is the theoretical value predicted by the MPLT.
 If the MPLT is accurate, the simulated and theoretical mean path lengths will converge as the number of collisions increases.
 Here, we present some of the most illustrative cases.

 In Fig. (\ref{meanpathlength}), a typical graph of $(<L>_{s}/<L>_{t})-1$ is shown for various $l/R$ ratios, using an exponential step length distribution and a uniformly random angular distribution.
 It is observed that the difference between simulated and theoretical values tends to zero as the number of collisions increases.
 The step length distribution can be adjusted to any of the mentioned scenarios, and the MPLT will still hold true.
 For illustration, in Figs. (\ref{meanpathlengthstepuniform}) and (\ref{meanpathlengthstepfixed}), we present two distinct cases of step length distribution: (a) random between $0$ and $2l$, and (b) a constant value of $l$.
 The differences between the simulated and theoretical values of mean path length approach zero as the number of collisions tends towards infinity in all instances.